-Effective legal writing is especially vital for first-year law students, as the rest of their courses are doctrinal focused.
+Effective legal writing is especially vital for first-year law students as the rest of their courses are doctrine-focused.

 “You need to learn what the law is and how it came to be, but in the first year, the only opportunity you really get to put any of that into action as a skill is legal writing,” Flynn said.

 There are a variety of resources available to individuals who are learning legal writing.
 Practicing the right techniques can also help students improve their skills in this area.
 Flynn and other resources recommended the following tips.

 Talk to Your Legal Writing Instructors